adrianhuber17/chat-app/ReadMe.md

 Services are running on **Port 3000** (front-end React), **Port 5001** (back-end REST), **Port 5004** (back-end WebSocket).
 Please make sure you have no other app running on these ports

-5. Run the following command to create and reset the Messages table in the database
+5. Run the following command to create and reset the Messages table in the database.

+- This command can be used any time you want to delete and reset all the data in the database

 ```bash
 docker-compose exec backend python manage.py reset_db